Stargate (film): Plot

+In 1928 at Giza, Egypt, archaeologist Professor Paul Langford, accompanied by his daughter Catherine, unearths cover stones engraved with Egyptian hieroglyphs and other markings.
+Beneath he discovers a large metallic ring of unknown purpose.

-In 1928 in Giza, Egypt, Catherine Langford's father unearthed cover stones (also called cap stones) engraved with Egyptian hieroglyphs.
-In 1994, she invites Egyptologist and linguist Daniel Jackson, Ph.D. to translate the hieroglyphs.
-The stones are now part of a U.S. Air Force classified project overseen by Special Operations Colonel Jack O'Neil.
-Jackson determines that the hieroglyphs refer to a "stargate" which uses constellations as spatial coordinates.
-He is then shown the Stargate, which was also discovered by Langford's father, and they use his coordinates to align the Stargate's metal ring with markings along its outside.
-When all seven are locked in, a wormhole opens, connecting the Stargate with a distant planet.
+In 1994, the now-elderly Catherine invites Egyptologist and linguist Daniel Jackson, Ph.D. to translate the hieroglyphs.
+The stones, located underground at a military installation in Colorado, are now part of a classified U.S. Air Force project overseen by Special Operations Colonel Jack O'Neil.
+Jackson determines that the hieroglyphs refer to a "stargate" which uses star constellations as spatial coordinates.
+He is then shown the Stargate, the ring device from Giza.
+They use his coordinates to align the Stargate's rotating inner track with V-shaped markings (or "chevrons") along its outside.
+When all seven chevrons are locked in, a wormhole opens, connecting the Stargate with a distant planet.
 Jackson joins O'Neil and his team (Reilly, Porro, Freeman, Brown, Ferretti, and Kawalsky) as they pass through the wormhole.

-They arrive in a pyramid on the arid desert planet of Abydos.
-Jackson locates the Stargate's controls, but does not find the final symbol for the return coordinates.
-O'Neil orders Reilly, Porro, Freeman, and Ferretti to stay behind to guard the Stargate.
-Jackson sees a large animal with a harness, which drags him off when he approaches it to investigate.
-O'Neil's group follows and they discover a tribe of humans working to mine a strange mineral.
-Jackson realizes that they speak a variant of Ancient Egyptian and is able to communicate with them.
-He learns that the tribe sees him and his comrades as emissaries of their god Ra.
+They emerge inside a pyramid on the arid desert planet of Abydos.
+Jackson attempts to locate the symbols required for the return journey through the Stargate but fails.
+O'Neil orders Kawalsky to set up camp.
+Jackson sees a mastadge, a large animal with a harness, which drags him off when he approaches it to investigate.
+O'Neil, Kawalsky and Brown follow and they discover a tribe of humans working to mine a strange mineral, which Brown identifies as the same material the Stargate is made of.
+O'Neil radios the others to secure basecamp.
+Following them back to their city, Jackson realizes that the people speak a variant of Ancient Egyptian and is able to communicate with them.
+He learns that the tribe sees him and his comrades as emissaries of their god Ra due to an amulet given to him by Catherine.
 The tribe's chieftain Kasuf presents Jackson with his daughter Sha'uri as a gift, and although Jackson initially refuses her, he later becomes romantically attached to her.
 O'Neil befriends Kasuf's teenaged son Skaara and his friends.
+That night, Ra's ship lands atop the pyramid structure, and his soldiers capture Ferretti and Freeman while killing Porro and Reilly.

 Through hidden markings and discussions with the tribe, Jackson learns that Ra is an alien being who came to Earth during the Ancient Egyptian period to possess human bodies to extend his own life.
 Ra enslaved these humans and used the Stargate to bring some of them to Abydos to mine the mineral that is used in the alien technology.
 Humans on Earth revolted, overthrew Ra's overseers, and buried the Stargate to prevent its use.
-During this investigation, Jackson comes across a cartouche containing six of the seven symbols for the Stargate, but the seventh has been broken off.
+During this investigation, Jackson comes across a cartouche containing six of the seven symbols needed to configure the Stargate for the return to Earth, but the seventh has been broken off and has worn away.